emfinfo/daolayer/README.md

 Project documentation here :
 http://jcstritt.emf-informatique.ch/doc/daolayer<br>

+New in release 6.1.1 (06.09.2019) :
+* Update some dependencies (guice 4.2.2, eclipselink 2.7.4, lombok 1.18.8)

 New in release 6.1.0 (20.08.2019) :
 * Deleting the Interface Connectable and all his implementations (no more usable with Play 2.7.x)
 * New standard methods to connect to a Persistence Unit (return to release 5 methods)
 * New method setEntityManager (return to release 5) for Framework that give us the EntityManager
-* No more getEm, getTr methods.
+* No more getEm, getTr methods

 New in release 6.0.1 (10.11.2018) :
 * Small improvements for tests in Logger.java